 Tax Incentives for Special Economic Zones in Indonesia

-Indonesia operates some 19 special economic zones (SEZ), 14 of which are operational – which if combined would account for one of the world’s largest exclusive economic zones (spread over 6 million km2).
-The Indonesian government has pledged to make the SEZs a policy priority to attract foreign investment, boost industrial activity, and promote job creation – further facilitated through its tax incentive programs under the Ministry of Finance regulation No. 237/PMK.010/2020 (PMK 237).
+The Indonesian government has pledged to make the special economic zones (SEZs) a policy priority to attract foreign investment, boost industrial activity, and promote job creation.
+This strategy has been further facilitated through various tax incentive programs by Indonesia’s Ministry of Finance.

 These tax incentives include exemptions from income tax, value-added tax (VAT), import duties, sales tax on luxury goods, and excise duties.